Concordium/concordium-wallet-proxy/README.md

   - `transferSource`: account address of the source of the transfer
   - `transferDestination`: account address of the destination of the transfer
   - `transferAmount`: amount of the transfer
+- The following fields are present if the transaction is an encrypted amount transfer:
+  - `transferSource`: account address of the source of the transfer
+  - `transferDestination`: account address of the destination of the transfer
+  - `encryptedAmount`: the encrypted amount that is transferred in the trasnaction in hexadecimal encoding.
+  - `aggregatedIndex`: the index up to which incoming amounts on the sender account have been combined during this operation.
+  - `newIndex`: the index on the receiver's incomingAmounts that will be assigned to the transferred amount.
+  - `newSelfEncryptedAmount`: the resulting self encrypted amount in the sender's account.
+- The following fields are present if the transaction is a transfer to public transaction:
+  - `amountAdded`: the plaintext of the amount that is added to the sender's public balance.
+  - `aggregatedIndex`: the index up to which incoming amounts on the sender account have been combined during this operation.
+  - `newSelfEncryptedAmount`: the resulting self encrypted amount in the sender's account.
+- The following fields are present if the transaction is a transfer to encrypted transaction:
+  - `amountSubtracted`: the plaintext of the amount that is subtracted from the sender's public balance.
+  - `newSelfEncryptedAmount`: the resulting self encrypted amount in the sender's account.

 For the purposes of the above, a simple transfer is a transaction of type `"transfer"` which transfers funds from one account to another.
 A transactions of type `"transfer"` is not considered a simple transfer if the destination is a smart contract instance.
 ### Example

 ```console